diafygi/webcrypto-examples/README.md

 Live Chart: https://diafygi.github.io/webcrypto-chart

-I couldn't find anywhere that clear had examples of using WebCrytoAPI, so I wrote examples and made a live chart with it.
+I couldn't find anywhere that clear had examples of using WebCrytoAPI, so I wrote examples and made a live chart with them.
 You can see the examples below and see the live chart that checks which parts of WebCryptoAPI your browser supports.
 Pull requests welcome!